 Three numbers define the opportunity:

-Roughly 40% of B2B buyers say they have reached out to a vendor after seeing them on LinkedIn, according to LinkedIn's own survey data.
+Roughly 40% of B2B buyers say they have reached out to a vendor after seeing them on LinkedIn.
 Not after seeing an ad.
 After seeing organic content or a profile that demonstrated relevant expertise.

 Companies using intent-driven outreach report up to 93% higher conversion rates than traditional methods.
 Intent-driven means contacting a prospect because they showed a buying signal — not because they matched a firmographic filter on a list.